hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

 Using Conda typically involves creating and activating a new Conda environment followed by installing a set of Conda packages in it.
 Each environment is self-contained, which allows to keep different software stacks isolated from eachother.
-As a basic example with the *icecream* package:
+As a basic example with the *tblite-python* package:

 .. code-block:: shell

    conda create --name mycondaenv conda activate mycondaenv
-   (mycondaenv) $ conda install icecream
+   (mycondaenv) $ conda install tblite-python

 Once the Conda environment is active, its name will be displayed in front of the shell prompt (``(mycondaenv)`` in this example).

 You can also ask for a specific package version.
-For example, to install *tblite* version *0.4.0* with Python bindings, the install command would be:
+For example, to install *tblite-python* version *0.4.0*, the install command would be:

 .. code-block:: shell